 Principal Research Scientist

-The area of my research interest focuses on the health consequences of exposure to air pollutants and climate change.
+The area of my research interest focuses on the health consequences of exposure to air pollutants and climate change, and environmental health disparities.

 My research interests are shaped by my background and training in both epidemiology and statistics, by developing and applying statistical methods for epidemiological investigations.
 My work has contributed substantially to our understanding of air pollution and climate change-mediated health impacts.